rezaiyan/kalendar/README.md

 ### 2. Configure Widget Extension

 1. In the new widget target, replace the default files with our custom ones:
-   - `KalendarWidget.swift` - Main widget implementation
+   - `KalendarWidgetExtension.swift` - Main widget implementation
-   - `KalendarWidgetBundle.swift` - Widget bundle configuration
+   - Remove default control and live activity files

 2. Make sure the widget target has access to your app's shared code